UAW reaches tentative agreement with Stellantis, leaving only GM without deal

 "On day 44 of our stand-up strike, I am honored to announce that our union is again victorious," UAW President Shawn Fain said in a video posted to social media.

-Stellantis Chief Operating Officer Mark Stewart also confirmed the deal in a statement to CBS News, who said the company looks forward to "welcoming our 43,000 employees back to work and resuming operations."
+Stellantis Chief Operating Officer Mark Stewart also confirmed the deal in a statement to CBS News, saying the company looks forward to "welcoming our 43,000 employees back to work and resuming operations."

 The deal with Stellantis — which owns Chrysler, Dodge, Jeep and Ram, along with several foreign auto-brands — comes three days after the UAW came to terms with Ford, leaving only General Motors without a contract with the union.

-Less than an hour after news of the deal was announced, UAW confirmed it was expanding its GM strike to the Spring Hill, Tennessee, plant, which employs nearly 4,000 workers, which manufactures Cadillac and GMC SUVs.
+Less than an hour after news of the deal was announced, UAW announced it was expanding its GM strike to the Spring Hill, Tennessee, plant, which employs nearly 4,000 workers, which manufactures Cadillac and GMC SUVs, a move likely designed to put pressure on GM to reach its own deal.

-The agreement with Stellantis, which must still be ratified by UAW members, could bring thousands of workers back to their posts at assembly plants in Michigan and Ohio, and at vehicle parts warehouses across the nation.
+Like workers at Ford, UAW leaders called on thousands of strikers at Stellantis to take down their picket lines and return to work at assembly plants in Michigan and Ohio, and at vehicle parts warehouses across the nation.

-Similar to the Ford workers' tentative deal, Stellantis's includes 25% general wage increases over the life of the four-and-a-half-year contract.
-Top wager-earners will see their earnings grow to more than $42 per hour, the union said, and the starting wage will increase over that time period by over 67%, to over $30 per hour.
+Similar to the Ford workers' tentative deal, Stellantis's includes 25% general wage increases over the life of the four-and-a-half-year contract, which runs through April 2028.
+Top wager-earners will see their earnings grow to more than $42 per hour over that time, the union said, and the starting wage will increase over that period by over 67%, to over $30 per hour.

 "It is with my great honor to announce that we saved Belvidere," Boyer said.
 "From the strength of our stand-up strike, we will bring back thousands of jobs to Belvidere."

-Boyer said that along with reopening the Belvidere plant, Stellantis has also agreed to open a new Belvidere battery plant which will create about 1,000 new jobs.
+The more than 1,000 workers who lost their jobs in the Belvidere closure will get their jobs back, Boyer said.
+And along with reopening the Belvidere plant, Stellantis has also agreed to open a new Belvidere battery plant which will create about 1,000 new jobs.

+Overall, Stellantis agreed to add a total of 5,000 new jobs across the U.S. as part of the deal, the union said.

 "I applaud the UAW and Stellantis for coming together after hard fought, good faith negotiations to reach a historic agreement that will guarantee workers the pay, benefits, dignity and respect they deserve," President Biden said in a statement Saturday.